 - bookmarks button – Button on the bottom toolbar that opens the bookmarks panel.

 - bookmarks panel – Panel that allows you to create, update, or open a bookmark.

-- bottom toolbar – Bar at the bottom of the screen that provides access to settings, search, bookmarks, or screens.
+- Bottom toolbar - Bar at the bottom of the screen that provides access to settings, sharing, search, screens, or bookmarks.